There’s a promotion you really want, but you wait so long to apply that you miss the deadline.

 If you want to decrease procrastination and self-sabotaging behaviors, then switching your focus from Problems to Goals can help.
 Our research has found that those highly motivated toward avoiding problems are more likely to burn out and have higher levels of the stress hormone cortisol.

 It’s not that a focus on problem-solving is bad (it is a necessary skill for many roles!), but it needs to be balanced by focusing on goals as well.
-Working with a coach can help you increase your motivation toward goals.
+Working with a coach can help you increase your true motivation toward goals.

 If you read this article and thought, “Oh gosh, that sounds like me,” you don’t have to feel stuck or ashamed.
 You are not alone.